cloudera-labs/cloudera.cloud/README.md

   * [`cdpy`](https://github.com/cloudera-labs/cdpy)

-`ansible-galaxy` should install these dependencies automatically; you may wish to use a _virtual environment_. `ansible-builder` will install the Python dependencies if you wish to use that application to construct your environment.
+`ansible-builder` will install the Python dependencies if you wish to use that application to construct your environment.
+You may wish to use a _virtual environment_.

 ## Using the Collection